Dprof-code/dprof-code/README.md

 - 🌱 I’m currently learning frontend web technologies.
 - 👯 I’m open to collaborating on startup projects, hackathons and open source projects.
 - 🤔 I’m looking to connect with more developers and great minds that believe in  solving world problems.
-- 💬 Ask me about Web Developement, Python, Software Engineering, Cryptocurrency, Blockchain Technology.
+- 💬 Ask me about Web Developement, Python, Careers in Tech, Cryptocurrency, Blockchain Technology.
 - ❤️ I am a Lover and Believer of Jesus Christ.
 - 📫 How to reach me:
 <a href="https://github.com/Dprof-code"><img alt="olawale_adedamola | Github" width="30px" src="https://github.githubassets.com/images/modules/logos_page/GitHub-Mark.png" />